hyperledger/caliper/docs/vNext/Fabric_Configuration.md

 ### The `submitTransaction` function

-The `sutAdapter` object received (and saved) in the `initializeWorkloadModule` function is of type [`BlockchainConnector`](https://github.com/hyperledger/caliper/blob/master/packages/caliper-core/lib/common/core/blockchain-connector.js).
+The `sutAdapter` object received (and saved) in the `initializeWorkloadModule` function is of type [`ConnectorInterface`](https://github.com/hyperledger/caliper/blob/master/packages/caliper-core/lib/common/core/connector-interface.js).
 Its `getType()` function returns the `fabric` string value.

-The two main functions of the adapter are `invokeSmartContract` and `querySmartContract`, sharing a similar API.

-#### Invoking a contract

-To submit a transaction, call the `sutAdapter.invokeSmartContract` function.
-It takes four parameters:

-1. `contractID`: the unique (Caliper-level) ID of the contract.
-2. `version`: the contract version. __Unused.__
-3. `invokeSettings`:  an object containing different TX-related settings
-4. `timeout`: the timeout value for the transaction __in seconds__.
+The `sendRequests` method of the connector API allows the workload module to submit requests to the SUT.
+It takes a single parameter: an object or array of objects containing the settings of the requests.

-The `invokeSettings` object has the following structure:
+The settings object has the following structure:
+* `contractId`: _string.
+Required._ The ID of the contract to call.
+* `contractVersion`: _string.
+Required._ The version of the contract to call.
 * `contractFunction`: _string.
 Required._ The name of the function to call in the contract.
 * `contractArguments`: _string[].
 Optional._ The list of __string__ arguments to pass to the contract.
+* `readOnly`: _boolean.
+Optional._ Indicates whether the request is a TX or a query.
+Defaults to `false`.
+* `timeout`: _number.
+Optional._ The timeout in seconds to use for this request.
 * `transientMap`: _Map<string, byte[]>.
 Optional._ The transient map to pass to the contract.
 * `invokerIdentity`: _string.
 Optional._ The name of the user who should invoke the contract.
 If an admin is needed, use the organization name prefixed with a `#` symbol (e.g., `#Org2`).
 Defaults to the first client in the network configuration file.
 * `targetPeers`: _string[].
 Optional._ An array of endorsing peer names as the targets of the transaction proposal.
 If omitted, the target list will include endorsing peers selected according to the specified load balancing method.